 Natural Resources Degree (NRD)

 Natural resources covers a range of environmental occupations in the horticulture/floriculture, agriculture, forestry, and recycling fields.
-Because of a emerging appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
+Because of an emerging appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
 The Natural Resources degree program provides students with a variety of environmentally-oriented subjects.
 MWCC offers the perfect setting by providing hundreds of acres of undeveloped plant communities and forested areas, two pond ecosystems, and a life studies center consisting of a greenhouse, potting area, and lecture facility.
 Embedded within the MWCC Natural Resources Degree is a Geospatial Technologies course (EAS 130), which provides the student with current technology skills crucial to this field of study.

 |ENG 101||College Writing I||3|